Blockchain in cross-border payments: 2025 guide

-A guide to using blockchain for cross-border payments – benefits, challenges and opportunities.
+A guide to using blockchain and stablecoins for cross-border payments – benefits, challenges and opportunities.

 Introduction